pustotnik/playground/fwcmatch/README.md

 ```

 ## About MTLockRead
 It is simplest way to implement a solution for the problem.
-In each thread we read and filter
+We read and filter
-but for reading we use mutex lock because we cannot read single file in different
+in each thread but for reading we use mutex lock because we cannot read a single file in different
 threads concurrently.
-There is no any queue.
+But there is no any queue in this case.
 I implemented this in two ways: with std::thread/std::mutex and with OpenMP.
 The OpenMP variant is shorter in code and runs a little bit faster (I don't know why).
-It is interesting that this solution shows really good performance.
+It is interesting that this solution shows a really good performance.

 ## About spinlocks
 I used spinlocks a lot in the past (as the spin_mutex from Intel TBB)
 and you can find a lot of variants on the internet how to implement such a thing
 (from std::atomic_flag for example) but I'm not sure that they all work properly.
-Also I can recommend to read this: https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723
+Also I can recommend to read [this](https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723).
 Nevertheless as I know modern implementations of std::mutex already use similar
-thing inside for a short waitings and I think this can be enough already.
+thing inside for short waitings and I think this can be enough in many cases.
 But it depends on implementation and hardware.

 ## Memory locality